Cartogenic/woo-poly-integration/readme.txt

 * Fix: Attribute selection language and attribute sync bug (#2, #16)
 * Fix: Fatal error on cart page if not all translations are available (#18)
+* Fix: Plugin activates/don't auto-deactive if dependencies are not met (#19)
+* Tweak: Add action links to settings and support

 = 1.0.0b (Beta) =